Apocalipcis/smart-trading-bot/README.md

 # Smart Trading Bot

-A professional trading bot built with Python, FastAPI, and Backtrader for cryptocurrency trading on Binance Futures.
+A professional trading bot built with Python, FastAPI, and Backtrader for cryptocurrency trading on Binance Futures with comprehensive simulation capabilities.

 ## 🚀 Features